-Grant Period: Eight months
+Grant Period: One year and six months

 Umashankar Mantravadi is a senior and rare sound artist in India, considered a genius for his work with sound recording and archiving.
 An enthusiast in electronics, he has over the past four decades been credited with many inventions in sound technology.
 Some of these are now in popular use in the industry but he was a pioneer creating them on shoestring budgets.
 He was also instrumental in setting up and maintaining the Archives and Research Center for Ethnomusicology (part of the American Institute of Indian Studies), Gurgaon over the years.
 His latest invention has been an ambisonic tetrahedral microphone system called Brahma.
 He is continuously updating the microphone to be more sensitive and is now working to produce a microphone with 16 receivers.